Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 And their hosting services are super affordable, starting at $2.95 per month.

-If you want to buy a domain from Bluehost without bundling your hosting services, .com domains start at $11.99 per year.
+However, if you want to buy a domain from Bluehost without bundling your hosting services, .com domains start at $11.99 per year.
 And privacy plus protection costs an additional $11.88 per year.

 That said, Bluehost is the only provider I recommend bundling domain registration with web hosting.
-Other registrars have similar offers, but their services fall short in one category or the other.

 Get started with Bluehost web hosting and snag your free domain today!